adelbertc/nets-scala/README.md

   * The nature of random graph generation and random walks requires fast random neighbor selection.
 I gladly trade logarithimic membership tests for effectively constant random access.
+* The `Order` instance for `Edge` only considers the endpoints, not the weight.
+  Seems a bit hack-y, I don't like it (see `Graph#getEdge`).
+Need to think of a better way..

 ## License
 Please see LICENSE for licensing details.